 You cannot pick a husband to have kids with until you know if you want to work full-time while you are raising them.
 Some women will say they know for sure that they do want to work full-time.
 Most women will say that they don’t know for sure.
 But there are actually only two choices: be a breadwinner or marry a breadwinner.
-Then, within those two choices, there are a few strategies you could use.
+Then, within those two choices, there are a few strategies you can use.

 Scenario 1: Be a Breadwinner